tnebooks/10th-science/content.en/electricity/_index.md

 You know that the relation between the charge and current is Q = I t.
 Using this, you get

-H = V I t (4.19) From Ohm’s Law, V = I R. Hence, you have
+H = V I t <div style="text-align: right"> (4.19) </div>

+From Ohm’s Law, V = I R. Hence, you have

-**H = I2 R t** (4.20) This is known as Joule’s law of heating.
-Joule’s law of heating states that the heat produced in any resistor is: • directly proportional to the square of the
+**H = I<sup>2 R t** <div style="text-align: right"> (4.20) </div>

+This is known as Joule’s law of heating.
+Joule’s law of heating states that the heat produced in any resistor is:

-current passing through the resistor. • directly proportional to the resistance of
+ • directly proportional to the square of the current passing through the resistor.

-the resistor. • directly proportional to the time for
+ • directly proportional to the resistance of the resistor.

-which the current is passing through the resistor.
+• directly proportional to the time for which the current is passing through the resistor.

 **4.8.2 Applications of Heating Effect**

-**1\.
-Electric Heating Device:** The heating effect of electric current is used
+**1. Electric Heating Device:**

-in many home appliances such as electric iron, electric toaster, electric oven, electric heater, geyser, etc. In these appliances Nichrome, which is an alloy of Nickel and Chromium is used as the heating element.
+ The heating effect of electric current is used in many home appliances such as electric iron, electric toaster, electric oven, electric heater, geyser, etc. In these appliances Nichrome, which is an alloy of Nickel and Chromium is used as the heating element.
 Why?
 Because:

 (i) it has high resistivity, (ii) it has a high melting point, (iii) it is not easily oxidized.

-**2\.
-Fuse Wire:** The fuse wire is connected in series, in an
+**2. Fuse Wire:** The fuse wire is connected in series, in an electric circuit.

-electric circuit.
 When a large current passes through the circuit, the fuse wire melts due to Joule’s heating effect and hence the circuit gets disconnected.
-Therefore, the circuit and the
+Therefore, the circuit and the electric appliances are saved from any damage.
+The fuse wire is made up of a material whose melting point is relatively low.

+**3\.
+Filament in bulbs:** In electric bulbs, a small wire is used,known as filament.
+The filament is made up of a material whose melting point is very high.
+When current passes through this wire, heat is produced in the filament.
+When the filament is heated, it glows and gives out light.
+Tungsten is the commonly used material to make the filament in bulbs.

+**Solved Problem-6** An electric heater of resistance 5 Ω is connected to an electric source.
+If a current of 6 A flows through the heater, then find the amount of heat produced in 5 minutes.

+**Solution:**

+Given resistance R = 5 Ω, Current I = 6A, Time t = 5 minutes = 5 × 60 s = 300s

+Amount of heat produced, H = I2Rt, H = $ 6^2 $ × 5 × 300.
+Hence, H = 54000 J

+## ELECTRIC POWER

+In general, power is defined as the rate of doing work or rate of spending energy.
+Similarly, the electric power is defined as the rate of consumption of electrical energy.
+It represents the rate at which the electrical energy is converted into some other form of energy.

+Suppose a current ‘I’ flows through a conductor of resistance ‘R’ for a time ‘t’, then the potential difference across the two ends of the conductor is ‘V’.
+The work done ‘W’ to move the charge across the ends of the conductor is given by the equation (4.19) as follows:

+W = V I t, Power P =$ \frac{Work}{Time} $ = $ \frac{VIt}{t} $

+**P = V I** <div style="text-align: right"> (4.21) </div>

+Thus, the electric power is the product of the electric current and the potential difference due to which the current passes in a circuit.

+**4.9.1 Unit of Electric Power**

+The SI unit of electric power is watt.
+When a current of 1 ampere passes across the ends of a conductor, which is at a potential difference of 1 volt, then the electric power is

+P = 1 volt × 1 ampere = 1 watt

+ Thus, one watt is the power consumed when an electric device is operated at a potential difference of one volt and it carries a current of one ampere.
+A larger unit of power, which is more commonly used is kilowatt.

 **S. No. CRITERIA SERIES PARALLEL**